 While walking in Jerusalem, the disciples see a man born blind and ask Jesus why the man was born blind (verse 1-2).
 Judaism sometimes connected sin and illness The reason for this is a strong belief that God judges sin with illness.
 The three friends in the book of Job is the classic example of the belief that extreme illness and suffering is the result of sin.
 For example, when Miriam rebelled against Moses, she was struck with leprosy.The same is true for Uzziah, a king who violated the law.
 When Hezekiah became ill he took it as a sign of divine disfavor.

 In addition to suffering for your own sins, there are a number of texts in the Hebrew Bible that indicate some sins will be punished for several generations.
 Idolatry, for example, carried a punishment for three more generations.
 Frequently kings were not directly punished for their rebellion, but their sons or grandsons are killed, ending their line.

 Another possibility for a man born blind is that he sinned in the womb.
-For most of us, the idea of a prenatal sin is difficult to understand.
-The rabbinic Genesis Rabbah suggests that Esau was “hated” and Jacob “loved” because he had committed sin in the womb.
+For most of us, the idea of a prenatal sin is difficult to understand (not to mention a little bit frightening!)
+The rabbinic Genesis Rabbah suggests Esau was “hated” and Jacob “loved” because he had committed sin in the womb: